 Where you decide to live in Lafayette depends on your personal tastes.
 Downtown Lafayette and the areas immediately around it offer a mixture of historic, renovated, and brand spanking new apartments, lofts, and condos while landing leasers in close proximity to the Mall of Acadia, numerous nighttime hotspots, and a variety of shops, eateries, and small businesses.
-The areas surrounding the Strip cater mostly to the college crowd and offer some of Lafayette’s most budget friendly apartments (often less than $600).
-River Ranch is the city’s most affluent and modern ‘hood and is a popular locale for growing families and longtime Laffy leasers alike.
+The areas surrounding the Strip offer some of Lafayette’s most budget friendly apartments (often less than $600).
+River Ranch is the city’s most modern ‘hood and is a popular locale.

 Plenty of other neighborhoods have their own perks, quirks, and drawbacks, so be sure to visit a prospective area in person (on multiple occasions) before committing to anything.

 One last answer: Louisianans use the word “parish” in place of “county.”
-So the ragin’ Cajuns who ask you this question are actually inquiring if you come from Lafayette, Vermilion, Iberia, Acadia, Evangeline, Saint Landry, Saint Mary, or Saint Martin, not what church you attend.
+So those who are asking you this question are actually inquiring if you come from Lafayette, Vermilion, Iberia, Acadia, Evangeline, Saint Landry, Saint Mary, or Saint Martin.

-And now, wise guys and gals, you’re all set to join the Cajuns, Creoles, and Ramen eaters in the capitol of Arcadia.
+And now, wise guys and gals, you’re all set.
 So best of luck on your hunt, welcome to Lafayette, and remember to leave the alligator wrestling to the professionals!